FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 A permission is an allowable action on a resource, as noted above.
 A role consists of a group of permissions, in other words a series of permitted actions over a group of resources.
-Roles are usually usually given a description with a broad scope so that they can be assigned to a wide range of users or organizations for example a _Reader_ role could be able to access but not update a series of devices.
+Roles are usually given a description with a broad scope so that they can be assigned to a wide range of users or organizations for example a _Reader_ role could be able to access but not update a series of devices.

-There are two pre-defined roles with **Keyrock** :
+There are two predefined roles with **Keyrock** :

 -   a _Purchaser_ who can
     -   Get and assign all public application roles